Media Advisory: OFL and Ontario NDP to launch campaign to regulate heat stress in Ontario workplaces

-TORONTO, May 21, 2024 (GLOBE NEWSWIRE) -- The Ontario Federation of Labour (OFL) and the Ontario New Democratic Party (ONDP) will hold a media conference on Wednesday at 10:00 a.m. at Queen’s Park to launch a campaign to regulate heat stress in Ontario.
+TORONTO, May 22, 2024 (GLOBE NEWSWIRE) -- The Ontario Federation of Labour (OFL) and the Ontario New Democratic Party (Ontario NDP) will hold a media conference on Wednesday at 10:00 a.m. at Queen’s Park to launch a campaign to regulate heat stress in Ontario.

 “Extreme heat on the job is a serious health and safety issue in Ontario workplaces,” said Laura Walton, OFL President.
 “We need meaningful legislation that keeps all workers safe.”